altunixon/wips/lns/altina_ln/ASP-22-Chapter_2_To_Rebel_or_Accede.md

 "...
 I see."<br/>

 Altina had a casual attitude and it confused Regis sometimes.
-But she is the princess and commander, not someone you ask if you want to find a 5th grade admin officer.
+But she is the princess and commander, not someone you ask if you want to find a 5th grade admin officer.<br/>

-Not having a reporting officer or subordinate was inconvenient in such cases.
+Not having a reporting officer or subordinate was inconvenient in such cases.<br/>

 "But why are you sitting on my chair if you were looking for me...?"<br/>

 "Ugh...
 That...
 Erm...
 I was wondering...
 What Sir Regis usually thinks about..."<br/>

-He said these words while blushing.
+He said these words while blushing.<br/>

-His bashful and uncertain movements were nothing like a knight, he was acting just like a girl.
+His bashful and uncertain movements were nothing like a knight, he was acting just like a girl.<br/>

-Regis' lips cramped for a moment.
+Regis' lips cramped for a moment.<br/>

 "...
 What a refreshing way of looking for someone."<br/>